Dogs come in all shapes, sizes, and colors, but dog lovers treat them all with the same compassion. The sun, unfortunately, is not so kind.

 KEEP WATER AVAILABLE any time the dog is in the heat.

 WATCH FOR SIGNS of heat exhaustion and heatstroke.
 Early signs include excessive panting, stumbling, rapid heart rate, and bluish coloring on the tongue.

 USE SUNSCREEN to protect fair-skinned and light-coated dogs from burns that can lead to skin cancer and other maladies.
 Pet stores carry sunscreens specifically created for dogs that do not contain harmful or toxic ingredients.

-DO NOT leave a dog exposed to the elements unattended for an extended period of time (this also includes the obvious “never leave a dog in a parked car” rule).
-If it is above 90 degrees, avoid leaving the dog outside for more than five minutes.
+DO NOT LEAVE DOGS EXPOSED to the elements unattended for an extended period (this also includes the obvious “never leave a dog in a parked car” rule).
+If above 90 degrees, avoid leaving the dog outside for more than five minutes.

-BE AWARE of the dog’s vulnerabilities.
-This rule could even encompass all the others.
+BE AWARE OF THE DOG’S VULNERABILITIES This rule could even encompass all the others.
 If the dog is fair-skinned, use sunscreen or t-shirts to protect it.
 If it is dark, do not leave it in the heat and sun as long as you may leave other dogs.
 Do not walk a dog on black pavement that may feel scalding on its pads.
-This basically means to simply use common sense and be mindful that dogs feel the impact of heat and the sun even more intensely than people do.
-React to behavior quickly and responsibly and the dog will stay healthy, happy, and cool.
+This means using common sense and being mindful that dogs feel the impact of heat and the sun even more intensely than people do.
+React to behavior quickly and responsibly, and the dog will stay healthy, happy, and cool.